Florida Woman Arrested, Accused Of Setting Ex-Boyfriend On Fire At Easter Dinner

 Neighbors said they heard the victim screaming, saying he had been set on fire.

-The Seminole County Fire Department were called to the scene and immediately put out the fire.
-The victim was able to make his way out of the burning apartment, but officials say he suffered severe burns to the victim’s chest, neck, hand, and right arm.
+The Seminole County Fire Department was called to the scene and immediately put out the fire.
+The victim was able to make his way out of the burning apartment, but officials say he suffered severe burns to the chest, neck, hand, and right arm.

 He was transported to Orlando Regional Medical Center for treatment.
 Coworkers say he may need surgery and could be hospitalized for weeks.